Canada Research Chairs Program - Equity, Diversity & Inclusion Public Accountability and Transparency Requirements

 Tel: 519-661-2111 ext.
 83736

-For Western's current utilization in 2017, please view our spreadsheet at: CRC Program Utilization Spreadsheet.
+For Western's current utilization, please view our CRC Program Utilization Spreadsheet (PDF).

-For all of Western's current Canada Research Chair opportunities, please visit us at our Academic Careers page for Research Chairs.
+For all of Western's current Canada Research Chair opportunities, as well as archived Canada Research Chair postings, please visit us at our Academic Careers page for Research Chairs.

 Canada Research Chair Posting Archives (Internal)

 Progress report as of December 15, 2018: Western's CRC EDI Progress Report 2018 (PDF)